-Technique: Filming a pale semi-transparent animal on a pale background requires a boost in colours and some extra contrast in post-production.
-The green of the underwater vegetation was also enhanced and sounds were added to increase the veraciousness of the scene.
+Filming a pale semi-transparent animal on a pale background requires a boost in colours and some extra contrast in post-production.
+The green of the underwater vegetation was also enhanced, and sounds were added during the editing of this underwater videographer to increase the veracity of the scene.

 The Green Melibe nudibranch's unique feeding behaviour and characteristics make it a fascinating subject for underwater videography.
 As an underwater videographer, capturing the movement and feeding habits of nudibranchs like the Green Melibe can provide valuable insights into the behaviour of these fascinating creatures.